getsentry/sentry-docs/docs/support.rst

 Support
 =======

-We provide support for the Cloud and Enterprise Edition.
+.. sentry:edition:: hosted, enterprise

-.. sentry:edition:: cloud, enterprise
+    As a paying customer of Hosted Sentry or Sentry Enterpise you have access to various forms of support.

     General Support
     ---------------